-For some reason, the notion that you can contract genital herpes from a toilet seat has been floating around for quite some time.
-Misguided sex ed teachers, high school locker room talk, and the invention of social media have certainly not helped to clear up this misconception in the slightest.
-So we figured we’d take the time to hopefully put this possible urban legend to rest once and for all: can you catch herpes from a toilet seat?
+The notion that you can contract genital herpes from a toilet seat has been floating around for quite some time.
+Misguided sex-ed teachers, high school locker room talk, and the invention of social media have certainly not helped to clear up this herpes myth in the slightest.
+So, we figured we’d take the time to put this urban legend to rest once and for all.

 As adorable as they may be, it’s incredibly important to not kiss babies on the lips, head, cheek, hand, or anywhere else if you are living with the virus.
 Parents of little ones ought to be extra vigilant on this front as well to keep their babies safe.
 In fact, many adults who live with oral herpes contracted it during their infant or toddler years from infected adults who were not as careful.

 An infected person would have to use the facilities and make sure that the seat came in direct contact with an open sore.
-They would presumably then leave the bathroom or stall and allow an uninfected person to walk in, drop trou and make sure their skin touched the precise viral area of the toilet seat.
+They would then presumably leave the bathroom or stall and an uninfected person would need to walk in, and have skin contact with the precise viral area of the toilet seat.

 All of this would have to happen exactly.